 Immunizations › covers for one child : $142

-As you can imagine, the kids that come to CSC often need updated immunizations and sometimes may not have received any vaccines, as their birth family may not have been able to provide them.
-CSC values the medical needs of each child and ensures that children are caught up on their needed vaccinations up on admission and throughout their stay.
+As you can imagine, the kids that come to CSC often need updated immunization.
+Sometimes they have not received any vaccines because their birth family could not afford them.
+CSC values the medical needs of each child.
+We ensure that every child is caught up on their needed vaccinations upon admission and throughout their stay.

 Forex Shipping › One box shipped : $130

 Not long ago at CSC, we were unable to take most donations of items in the US office.
-The costs to ship via overseas simply outweighed the value of the items given.
+The costs to ship overseas simply outweighed the value of the items given.
 Having staff and visitors bring items on airlines is also becoming costly.
 Then we found Forex.
-We are able to ship items to Cebu in a large box with no weight limit, and they arrive in about 6-8 weeks.
-We're able to send clothes, school supplies and Barbies!
+We are able to ship items to Cebu in a large box with no weight limit, and they arrive in about 6-8 weeks!
+Now we are able to send several items like clothes, school supplies, and Barbie's to our children!

 Childcare Employee Wages

-Childcare is naturally, the single biggest portion of the CSC budget.
+Childcare is naturally the single biggest portion of the CSC budget.
 This is what we do: care for children!
 Childcare workers are the front line employees who care for the kids we all love.
-You can help make sure that there is a loving smile and comforting words for the next child who needs to hear them.
+You can help make sure that there will always be a loving smile and comforting words for the next child who needs to hear them.

 Rice Gift › Per employee : $40

 Poverty is a common situation in the Philippines.
-Due to this struggle, many of our Filipino staff members end up providing for their extended family members.
+Although we compensate our employees with fair wages, many of our Filipino staff members end up providing for their extended family members who live in poverty.
 This is a big burden to carry.
-In order to support our staff we are giving each Filipino employee a large bag of rice as a Christmas gift!
-Rice is eaten with every meal in the Philippines so this is a significant gift.
+In order to support our staff, we are giving each Filipino employee a large bag of rice as a Christmas gift!
+Rice is eaten with every meal in the Philippines so this is a significant blessing.
 A donation to this special project will provide this important staple to employees and their families.